sd8917/Quizz-App-Frontend/README.md

 - **User Management**: Admin panel to manage users, roles, and permissions
 - **Quiz Management**: Create and manage quizzes (Admin)
 - **User Profile**: View and edit user information
+- **Footer Navigation**: Comprehensive footer with links to About Us, Contact, and more
+- **Static Pages**: About Us and Contact Us pages with detailed information
 - **Performance Optimized**:
   - React lazy loading for code splitting
   - Optimized Material-UI component imports